 Here’s how to sustainably harvest and enjoy daylilies, click here.

-You can also learn more about some easy to grow herbs, especially herbs suited to growing in pots, by picking up a copy of our short e-book Herbs in the Bathtub.
+You can also learn more about some easy to grow herbs, especially herbs suited to growing in pots, by picking up a copy of our short e-book The Potted Herb.
 This book will help you learn to grow herbs wherever you live – apartment growers take special note!

 Did I miss your favorite perennial flower?
 Be sure to fill me in with a comment below.
 The harvest season doesn’t have to be limited to squash and tomatoes this time of year.
 Be sure to fill your senses and your palettes with the wonderful perennial flowers all around you!